SH-H-B/Isosec-test/README.md

 ```

-1. User request the API endpoint “/users” to usersThen I should be able to call the API endpoint and be provided with a list of users
-in JSON format
+1. User request the API endpoint “/users” to users,then I should be able to call the API endpoint and be provided with a list of users in JSON format
 2. Query amount,user should be able to call the API endpoint and specify the number of users through the use of
-query parameters
-And receive a list of users in JSON format.
+query parameters and receive a list of users in JSON format.
 3. Query :serach, User request the API endpoint “/users?query=Jo” to retrieve all users who contain the
 “query” string in their forename & surname.
-Then, he should be able to call the API endpoint and specify the query string to filter users
-And retrieve a list of users in JSON format
+Then, he should be able to call the API endpoint and specify the query string to filter usersand retrieve a list of users in JSON format
 4. User can request the API endpoint “/users/{id}” to retrieve a specific user
-5. User canrequest the API endpoint “/users/{id}/friends” to retrieve a specific users
+5. User canrequest the API endpoint “/users/{id}/friends” to retrieve a specific users “information”.
-“information”.